Sons of the Serpent: Sons of the Serpent VI

 The Sons of the Serpents made a cameo in Runaways #10 (May 2009).
 In a game of truth or dare, Karolina Dean is dared to steal the Supreme Serpent's coiled staff.
 She does, and Nico Minoru inadvertently cracks the coiled staff with a spell from her own staff.

 Sons of the Serpent VII

 The group returns when Daredevil finds one of Matt Murdock's childhood bullies, Nate Hackett, facing charges of a previous association with the group, that Murdock determines he is innocent of.
 When he gets to the courtroom, however, he finds that the judge is a member of the Sons of the Serpent, determined to find out what Nate knows, and then kill him.
 Daredevil is able to foil the plot, and learns that the Sons of the Serpent have infiltrated a good portion of the New York City justice system.
 Following this, they take advantage of a racially motivated murder trial, and, using help from the Jester, try to start race riots in New York City.

+Reception

+Analysis

+Marvel Comics writer Javier Rodríguez referred to the Sons of the Serpent as a "white supremacist group" spreading hate speech.
+George Marston of Newsarama described the Sons of the Serpents as a "white supremacist militia" team.
+Samuel Robert of TechRadar called the Sons of the Serpent a "hate-mongering" and "anti-American" group.
+Dan Gagnon of GoCollect argued the Sons of the Serpent mirrors the civil rights issues the United States faced at the time back when the organization was introduced.
+Drew Kopp of Comic Book Resources depicted the Sons of the Serpent as a "right-wing anti-immigrant militia."
+Marc Buxton of Den of Geek stated, "When the Sons were introduced back in 1966, it was a subversive, underground hate organization dedicated to eradicating all non-white races.
+Sadly, in 2018, what was once underground is now mainstream."
+Richard Newby of Inverse compared the Sons of the Serpent to the far-right organization Proud Boys.

+Ku Klux Klan

+Some journalists have described the Sons of the Serpent as a stand-in for the American white supremacist terrorist hate group Ku Klux Klan.
+Scott Harris-King of Looper named Avengers #32 (September 1966) one of the "earliest and most powerful stories in mainstream comics history" addressing issues of the civil rights movement, calling the Sons of the Serpent a "Ku Klux Klan analogue."
+Bob Darden of the Waco Tribune-Herald stated the Sons of the Serpent is modeled after the Ku Klux Klan, with the difference being their use of modern weapons, stating their objectives remain identical to the KKK, which includes "terrorizing minorities, recent immigrants, the disenfranchised, and sowing discord and hate in the United States."